 Established in 2005, CBES serves the Charlotte metropolitan area by providing the infrastructure to enable biomedical faculty, researchers, clinicians, practitioners, and students to collaborate on solving biomedical issues.

-Through the efforts of our three focus areas - Medical Therapies and Technologies (MTT), Biomechanics & Mobility Research (BMR), and Molecular Engineering & Design (MED) - CBES annually supports biomedical research, workshops, seminars, conferences, and other events.
+Through the efforts of our four focus areas - Applied Cancer Technology and Therapeutics (ACT2), Medical Therapies and Technologies (MTT), Biomechanics & Mobility Research (BMR), and Molecular Engineering & Design (MED) - CBES annually supports biomedical research, workshops, seminars, conferences, and other events.

 The growth and successes of our Center are due to the active involvement of our talented researchers.
 To learn more about their work or to become involved in future CBES activities, we encourage you to contact us.